-There are several possible culprits, and one needs to examine the entire system to best provide the solution.
-The components involved include the load cells, cables, the idler roll, bearings and shafts, and the tension signal conditioner or amplifier.
+There are several possible culprits to troubleshoot, and one needs to examine the entire system to best provide the solution.
+The components involved include the

 Many people wonder since calibration affects zero, and they calibrate at the amplifier or controller, that this is the culprit.